School shooting: Injustice collectors

 In a 2015 New Republic essay, Columbine author Dave Cullen describes a subset of school shooters (and other mass murderers) known as "injustice collectors", or people who "never forget, never forgive, [and] never let go" before they strike out.
 The essay describes and expands on the work of retired FBI profiler Mary Ellen O'Toole, who has published a peer-reviewed journal article on the subject.
 It also quotes Gary Noesner, who helped create and lead the FBI's hostage negotiation unit, and served as Chief Negotiator for ten years.

 Violent media theory

+Video games

 It has long been debated whether there exists a correlation between school shooting perpetrators and the type of media they consume.
 A popular profile for school shooters is someone who has been exposed to or enjoys playing violent video games.
 However, this profile is considered by many researchers to be misguided or erroneous.
 Ferguson (2009) has argued that a third variable of gender explains the illusory correlation between video game use and the type of people who conduct school shootings.
 Ferguson explains that the majority of school shooters are young males, who are considerably more aggressive than the rest of the population.
 A majority of gamers are also young males.
 Thus, it appears likely that the view that school shooters are often people who play violent video games is more simply explained by the third variable of gender.